Saskatchewan Highway 3: Route description

-Other information

-The time zone in Saskatchewan uses Central Standard Time which is different from the time zone of Alberta which combines Mountain Daylight Time or (Central Standard Time) with daylight saving time.

 CanAm Highway

 The North American Free Trade Agreement NAFTA super corridor CanAm Highway travels along U.S. Route 85 connecting Mexico to Canada.
 The CanAm highway in Canada comprises Saskatchewan Highways 35, 39, 6, 3, and 2.
 The total length of the CanAm highway is 4122 km, of which Hwy 3 contributes a 97.8 mi segment length.
-The route designated as CanAm in the 1920s continues south in Mexico as Mexican Federal Highway 45, and north as SK 102 but are not labeled the CanAm highway.
+The route designated as CanAm in the 1920s continues south in Mexico as Mexican Federal Highway 45, and north as SK 102 but are not labelled the CanAm highway.